 NGHS Students: Deer Poetry

 After our recent close encounters with mule deer in our neighborhood, the girls wrote the following poems to express what they learned about deer in our factual research, Biblical study and personal experiences with these beautiful creatures.
-The details of […]
+The details of our experience and nature writing assignment can be found in […]

 Standing Out in a Crowd

 By Renée Gotcher Last week our homeschool group took an interesting field trip to the Denver Museum of Nature & Science.
-It was interesting because although these days most museums, zoos, performance halls, and the like have no problem hosting […]
+It was interesting because although these days most museums, zoos, performance halls, and the like have no problem hosting homeschool groups as they would any other school group, our […]